 Cleaning Product Toxins

-There is currently no regulation by the federal government or any of its agencies that requires corporations to identify or label ingredients or hazardous chemicals contained in household cleaning products.
+There is currently no regulation by the federal government or any of its agencies that require corporations to identify or label ingredients or hazardous chemicals contained in household cleaning products.
 Legislation has been proposed in some states to change this practice, but nothing to date has been passed.
 The Environmental Working Group (EWG), is a non-profit group that specializes in research and advocacy in the area of toxic chemicals, among others.

-They have composed a list of different corporations, the products they make and their chemical ingredients so that the general public has access to this information.
+They have composed a list of different corporations, the products they make, and their chemical ingredients so that the general public has access to this information.

 - Chlorine bleach